MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/appendix-add-license-information-to-your-solution.md

 ## Clone a solution

-Use Power Apps CLI commands to clone the solution.
+Use Microsoft Power Platform CLI commands to clone the solution.
 To clone a solution:

 1. Create an authentication profile for the environment where you want to add your solution by using the command: